desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/healpix/SURVEY/PROGRAM/PIXGROUP/PIXNUM/spectra-SURVEY-PROGRAM-PIXNUM.rst

 Diagonals of z-channel resolution matrix.

-See B_RESOLUTION HDU for description of the format.
+Resolution matrix stored as a 3D sparse matrix, modeling the per-fiber non-Gaussian effective line-spread-function resolution.
+See the :doc:`frame RESOLUTION HDU </DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/frame-CAMERA-EXPID>`
+documentation for details about using this HDU.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~